Synthetixio/SIPs/SIPS/sip-55.md

 <!--The technical specification should describe the syntax and semantics of any new feature.-->

-Phase one will use a continuous monitoring process (an off-chain oracle) to monitor the prices of assets in both the Synthetix `ExchangeRates` contract and the associated `AggregatorInterface` contracts from Chainlink.
-This circuit breaker oracle will have the power to suspend any synth at any time via previously implemented via the `SystemStatus` contract in [SIP-44](./sip-44.md)).
+Phase one will use a continuous process (an off-chain oracle) to monitor the prices of assets in both the Synthetix `ExchangeRates` contract and the associated `AggregatorInterface` contracts from Chainlink.
+This circuit breaker oracle will have the power to suspend any synth at any time via the `SystemStatus` contract which was implemented in [SIP-44](./sip-44.md)).

-If prices are detected to have moved between a single update of `25%` or more in either direction, the circuit-breaker oracle will set the synth as disabled using the `System.Status.suspendSynth()` function with an assigned `reasonCode`.
+If crypto prices are detected to have moved between a single update of `25%` or more in either direction, the circuit-breaker oracle will set the synth as suspended using the `System.Status.suspendSynth()` function with an assigned `reasonCode`.

-If prices on the associated `AggregatorInterface` contracts from Chainlink deviate from the off-chain oracle price sources by `10%` or more, the circuit-breaker oracle will set the synth as disabled.
-The lower threshold is based on the volatility of the `Forex, commodities and equities` synths currently on Chainlink compared to the volatility of `crypto` synths.
+If traditional prices (forex, commodities, equities) on the associated `AggregatorInterface` contracts from Chainlink deviate from the off-chain oracle price sources by `10%` or more, the circuit-breaker oracle will set the synth as suspended.
+The lower threshold for traditional markets compared to crypto is based on the volatility of the `Forex, commodities and equities` synths currently on Chainlink compared to the volatility of `crypto` synths.

 From SIP-44, synth pausing means that the synth in question: